 The repertoire of meatless Friday meals this Lent has included vegetable lasagna, black bean soup, whole wheat pizza, salmon, and tuna paninis.
 You can find the recipes for all of these meatless dishes by clicking on the links below.

-Tonight Broccoli Quiche is on the Menu.
+Tonight Broccoli Quiche is on the menu.
 Eggs are a good go-to meal because they are easy to prepare and can be used in so many ways.
-This quiche involves a little more in the way of preparation than simply scrambling eggs, but what is sacrificed in time is more than compensated for in flavor.
+This quiche involves a little more in the way of preparation than simply beating a few eggs, but what is sacrificed in time is more than compensated for in flavor.